Sainsbury's: Sainsbury's Market

+Fresh Kitchen

 In 2011, Sainsbury's opened a trial food to go shop in Fleet Street London selling sandwiches, baguettes and hot snacks in an effort to expand its business into new areas of opportunity.
 The shop closed a year later, after the shop's lease was not renewed.
 Sainsbury's commented that footfall was too high to offer high standards of quality and service; however, it was not ruling out performing another trial in another location, explaining that it had learnt a lot.
 In 2020, Sainsbury's began to rebrand some in-store cafés to "Fresh Kitchen".

-- Mobile by Sainsbury's
+Mobile by Sainsbury's

 Sainsbury's operated a virtual mobile network from 2001 until 2003 which closed due to being commercially unsustainable.
 In 2013 Sainsbury's re-entered the UK telecommunications industry when it launched a mobile phone network called Mobile by Sainsbury's.
 The virtual network was operated in partnership with Vodafone.
 The network was promoted heavily in-shop and most supermarkets started retailing SIM cards and handsets for the network.
 However, in 2015 Sainsbury's announced that the service would be closing in January 2016 after a breakdown in the relationship with its provider Vodafone.

-- Sainsbury's Compare and Save
+Sainsbury's Compare and Save

 Sainsbury's Compare and Save was a comparison and switching service website that promoted a wide range of television, broadband and telephone deals from a variety of providers.
 The service, free to Sainsbury's customers, claimed to list 15,000 different packages.
 The website and service launched in 2008 and was operated by SimplifyDigital.

-- Sainsbury's Pharmacy
+Sainsbury's Pharmacy

 Sainsbury's operated 270 pharmacies within its supermarkets.
 Sainsbury's also operated pharmacies at three major UK hospitals: Guy's Hospital, St Thomas' Hospital and James Cook University Hospital.
 In July 2015 Sainsbury's announced it was selling its 281 pharmacies to Lloydspharmacy for £125 million with all 2,500 pharmacy employees being transferred and new rent agreements being made.
 In June 2023, LloydsPharmacy announced that all Lloyds Pharmacies within Sainsbury's stores would close.

-- Sainsbury's Entertainment
+Sainsbury's Entertainment

 Sainsbury's Entertainment was a transactional website which provided films as downloads or for streaming, using Rovi Corporation software.
 The site arranged to register with ATVOD as a video on demand service.
 The website also sold MP3 downloads as well as eBooks through aNobii.
 The site began operating in 2010 and until March 2014 also sold physical products including DVDs, CDs, Blu-ray discs and books.
 These were posted to the customer by a distributor, which after 2011 was Sainsbury's subsidiary company: Global Media Vault Ltd. Customers received nectar points from shopping at Sainsbury's Entertainment.
 Sainsbury's announced in September 2016 that it would close the business on 30 November 2016.

-- Sainsbury's Welcome Break Partnership
+Sainsbury's Welcome Break Partnership

 In 2006, Sainsbury's opened a Convenience store at Birchanger Green services, operated by owners Welcome Break.